john-pachec0/Monitor/TERMS_OF_SERVICE.md

 - Your donation is a gift to support ongoing development, not a purchase contract

 ### Thank You
-Donations help us keep Untwist free, private, and sustainable.
+Donations help us keep Monitor free, private, and sustainable.
 Thank you for your support!

 ## Indemnification

-You agree to indemnify and hold harmless John Pacheco, Untwist, and our affiliates from any claims, damages, losses, or expenses (including legal fees) arising from:
+You agree to indemnify and hold harmless John Pacheco, Monitor, and our affiliates from any claims, damages, losses, or expenses (including legal fees) arising from:
 - Your use of the App
 - Your violation of these Terms
 - Your violation of any law or rights of others